top of page

 Campaign Funds for Childcare

-The codification of Campaign Funds for Childcare through legislation is Vote Mama Foundation’s “gold standard.”
-In addition, we work with candidates to request CFCC allowances via Ethics Ruling requests and seek Secretary of State and/or Attorney General opinion requests.
+In many states, Campaign Funds for Childcare has been authorized through legislation.
+In other cases, candidates have requested CFCC allowances via Ethics Ruling requests and sought Secretary of State and/or Attorney General opinion requests.

 State Approval